PKatre17/Data-Analysis-for-a-Social-Media-App/README.md

  - January 2021 was the month with the most posts (1708 posts).

 ## Objective:
-### Accenture is running a 3-month initial project to start the engagement with Social Buzz.
+To start the engagement with Social Buzz, Accenture is running a 3-month initial project.
 They are expecting the following:
   - An analysis of their content categories that highlight the top 5 categories with the largest aggregate popularity.
-  - An audit of their big data practice.
+  - An audit of their big-data practice.
   - Recommendations for a successful IPO.

 ## Identified Problem: